 Knife & Tool Shop on the Columbia River The smooth handles of the Tomahawk axe prevent fatigue and make it easier to split wood logs into bits.
 The balance of an axe is important, and this CRKT axe is nicely balanced.
 The blade is made from carbon steel and has a hammer finish.

-Make a cozy log cabin fire.
+Make a cosy log cabin fire.
 Build a nice log cabin home, if you really want to.
-When you’re off the grid, this two-handed camp axe with a hickory handle and a hot forged blade will make your life easier.
+When you’re off the grid, this two-handed camp axe with a hickory handle and a hot-forged blade will make your life easier.

 - 1055 carbon steel forged to build the T Hawk.